 Speaking of resources, the Bible is the ultimate resource of all resources!

-Growing up, when my family would talk about a subject that we needed more information on, or maybe we had questions about something we didn’t know the answers to, our dad would make us pull out the good ‘ole World Book Encyclopedia, back in the days before internet, before Google, Bing, and “Ask Siri.”
+Growing up, when my family would talk about an interesting subject around the dinner table, and we didn’t have the answers to certain scientific or historical questions, our dad would make us pull out the good ‘ole World Book Encyclopedia, back in the days before internet, before Google, Bing, and “Ask Siri.”

 How often do we turn to the Bible for answers?
 How often do we get excited about digging into God’s Word and discovering His truths and promises?